UAL-RE/data-service-landscape-scan/data/README.md

 + salaries-ipeds.csv: Library total expenditures and salary/wage expenditures
 for 2019.
 Retrieved from [Integrated Postsecondary Education Data System](https://nces.ed.gov/ipeds/use-the-data) (IPEDS) survey data on 2021-05-17.
-+ salaries-ipeds-CoL.csv: Library total expenditures and salary/wage
-expenditures and cost of labor for 2019.
-Salary data come from salaries-ipeds.csv and cost of labor information are drawn from the U.S. Bureau of Labor Statistics.
-See the script create-salaries-CoL.R
 + services-absent-to-confirm.csv: Following review of services initially categorized as present, the institution / service combinations that remain absent and need final check by Data Cooperative personnel to ensure they are